relayos/getrelayos.com/cline_docs/products/ai/prd.md

 ## Technical Requirements
 ### Architecture
-RelayOS Nexus™ utilizes a flexible, integration-focused architecture designed to connect multiple platforms while providing AI enhancement:
+RelayOS Nexus™ utilizes a flexible, integration-focused architecture designed to connect multiple platforms while providing AI enhancement with configurable privacy controls:

 1. **Core Integration Hub**: Central system for message routing, transformation, and synchronization
 2. **Platform Connectors**: Modular connectors for IRC, Telegram, Discord, and other platforms
 3. **AI Processing Layer**: Integration with AI models for moderation, summarization, and generation
+4. **Privacy Configuration Framework**: Comprehensive system for controlling data usage across all features
-4. **Metadata Engine**: Support for IRC v3 message tags and interactive elements
+5. **Metadata Engine**: Support for IRC v3 message tags and interactive elements
-5. **Bot Management System**: Framework for creating, deploying, and managing bots
+6. **Bot Management System**: Framework for creating, deploying, and managing bots
-6. **n8n Workflow Engine**: Integration with n8n for custom automation and AI model access
+7. **n8n Workflow Engine**: Integration with n8n for custom automation and AI model access

-The architecture supports both cloud-hosted and on-premises deployment options, with emphasis on scalability, reliability, and customization.
+The architecture supports both cloud-hosted and on-premises deployment options, with emphasis on scalability, reliability, customization, and configurable privacy controls.
+The Privacy Configuration Framework is a central component that enables users and organizations to precisely control how their data is used across Nexus™'s AI-enhanced features.

 ### Integrations
 | System | Integration Type | Purpose |